Anti-Human Trafficking and Slavery Statement

 Northrop Grumman Policies on Human Trafficking, Modern Slavery and Human Rights

-We maintain a broad-based and robust corporate ethics and compliance program that includes values, leadership, responsibility, training, and audits.
+We maintain a broad-based and comprehensive corporate ethics and compliance program that includes values, leadership, responsibility, training, and audits.
 The program is intended to ensure compliance with applicable laws and a culture committed to ethics and integrity in all we do.
 Our culture, ethics and compliance program also help ensure that we do business with parties that share our Values and our commitment to transparent and ethical business practices.

 Our employees are responsible for complying with our Standards of Business Conduct and other policies and procedures, including those that relate to human trafficking and forced labor.
 These policies and procedures require Northrop Grumman employees to behave and operate in a manner consistent with our Values, and employees found to be in violation of our policies and procedures are subject to discipline, up to and including termination.